What Is a Stock Index?

 A stock index is a compilation of stocks constructed in such a manner to replicate a particular market, sector, commodity, currency, bond, or anything else an investor might want to track.
 Indexes can be broad or narrow.
 For example, the NASDAQ Composite tracks thousands of common stocks and similar securities that are traded on the Nasdaq stock exchange.
 The more specified Nasdaq 100 Index (NDX) is an index that tracks the largest 100 non-financial companies listed on the NASDAQ Composite.

 Keep reading for a further explanation of how indexes track markets, as well as ways that investors can use them to build a portfolio.

 How an Index Works

-Another type of weighting is based on market capitalization.
-The shares of each stock in a cap-weighted index are based on the market value of the company's outstanding shares.
+The most popular type of weighting is based on market capitalization.
+The shares of each stock in a cap-weighted index are based on the total market value of the company's outstanding shares.
 Put simply, this means the index includes more shares of companies that are worth more, and fewer shares of smaller companies.

 Advantages of Buying an Index

 Indexes are a nice way to gain exposure to certain markets or sectors without having to place thousands of orders.
 It's cheaper and simpler than doing the research and placing the orders to replicate a sector on your own.

 Depending on the sector being tracked by the index, buying indexes may be the only option for an average investor looking to expose themselves to certain markets.
 For example, not everyone has the space to store barrels of oil, herds of cattle, or bags of wheat.
 Instead, these investors can buy the appropriate commodity index that tracks the market they want to buy into.